hyperledger-archives/grid-rfcs/0000-catalog.md

 ### Catalog Product Schema Definition

 This schema defines the additional attributes required of a grid product, such that it may be considered a "catalog product".
 Catalog products should be grouped with other catalog products.
 Once grouped, the grid catalog can be shared with other participants in a grid network.

-Any grid product added to a catalog (thus becoming a catalog*product) will need to contain a reference fields to the original product (product_id, product_namespace, and owner) and a catalog_id.
-A catalog product schema may also be defined to required additional fields for that catalog_product.
-This example schema enforces a \_required* **_status_** field and an _optional_ **_prices_** field.
+Any grid product added to a catalog (thus becoming a catalog product) will need to contain a reference fields to the original product (product_id, product_namespace,and owner) and a catalog_id.
+A catalog product schema may also be defined torequire additional fields for that catalog_product.
+This example schema enforces a _required_ **_catalog_id_** & **_status_** field, as well as an _optional_ **_prices_** & **_return_policy_** field.

 Example schema: